secretstartups/handbook/job-families/people-ops/executive-business-administrator/index.html.md

 * A sincere willingness to help out
 * A passion for GitLab and for contributing to an exceptional work culture

+## Career Ladder

+An Executive Business Administrators career path can take various routes depending on the long term career goals and aspirations of an EBA.
+One path that is routinely taken is that of a career EBA and is someone who is passionate about being in the EBA role for the long-term resulting in becoming a Senior, Staff, or Principal EBA at GitLab to a member of our E-Group.
+Another path that is open to an EBA is one where they decide to leverage their experience as an EBA to transition into a new role such as (but not limited to) a Chief of Staff, Project Manager, Recruiter, Corporate Events Manager, Business Analyst, Executive Communications, PR, Internal Communications, People Operations Specialist, People Business Partner, etc.

-### Performance Indicator
+## Performance Indicator
 * [Leadership SAT Survey](https://about.gitlab.com/handbook/eba/#leadership-sat-survey)

-#### Hiring Process
+## Hiring Process

+Applicants for this position can expect the hiring process to follow the order below.
+Please keep in mind that applicants can be declined from the position at any stage of the process.
+To learn more about someone who may be conducting the interview, find their job title on our [team page](/company/team/).

 * Qualified candidates will be invited to schedule an initial screening with a Global Recruiter
 * Next, candidates will be invited to schedule a first interview with an Executive Business Administrator
 * Next, candidates will be invited to schedule additional interviews with the Executive Business Administrator team
 * Next or in parallel with EBA team interview, candidates will be invited to complete a 5 hour timed assessment
 * Final candidates will then be invited to schedule interviews with members of the leadership team the role will be supporting
-* Successful candidates will subsequently be made an offer via phone call or video chat

-## Career Ladder

-An Executive Business Administrators career path can take various routes depending on the long term career goals and aspirations of an EBA.
-One path that is routinely taken is that of a career EBA and is someone who is passionate about being in the EBA role for the long-term resulting in becoming a Senior, Staff, or Principal EBA at GitLab to a member of our E-Group.
-Another path that is open to an EBA is one where they decide to leverage their experience as an EBA to transition into a new role such as (but not limited to) a Chief of Staff, Project Manager, Recruiter, Corporate Events Manager, Business Analyst, Executive Communications, PR, Internal Communications, People Operations Specialist, People Business Partner, etc.
+Additional details about our process can be found on our [hiring page](/handbook/hiring/).